 Since the 1950s we’ve been overconditioned, and our fast food lives have proliferated over several generations.
 Addictions which include eating disorders rise with our heart disease, diabetes, etc. We continue to bypass the real foods for processed, requiring our need for more bypasses.

 Why?
 For many, food is a legal and affordable means of comfort, recreation and stress relief.

 Let’s sound the foghorn to step away from the massive servings of caffeine, salt, sugar, fat, and their deadly substitutes, slowly.
 Detoxing slowly.
 One minute at a time, one food/drink at a time.

 Realize it takes guts to change, and each of us has a body full of it we should be in charge of.

 We have what it takes if we’ll just take it.

 We have to educate ourselves and others.
 It took my daughter having allergies for me to become educated in nutrition.
-(See When Bad Turns Good ) Once we recognize those things that have power over our lives, we can at least start eliminating those negatives.
+(See Fast Forward Ten, Twenty Years ) Once we recognize those things that have power over our lives, we can at least start eliminating those negatives.

 And sometime it starts with the power of one.
 Then one’s influence by the increased energy and vitality, clarity of mind will witness to others.

 And yes, we can afford it because we can’t afford not to.